 - Show respect for all students, teachers, and parents.

 - Be responsible for your things.

 - Be prepared for and on time to class.

-- Use appropriate language at all times.

 - Take good care of school property.

 - Be kind, courteous, and cooperative.

 - Show self-control.

+- Communicate appropriately.
+The language, tone, intent, and gestures used by students and adults will be guided by the fruits of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.